 exclusions in social housing and bans on begging.
 In cities it is negotiated who belongs and who

-has access to resources and who doesn't.
+doesn't, who has access to resources and who doesn't.
 Right to the city is a social movement for solidary cities!
 The

 last stations were the exhibition "5000 Zimmer" in Munich and the University of Architecture and Urban